-In an extraordinary measure, Governor J.B.
-Pritzker imposed a “stay at home” order effective Saturday March 21, 2020, at 5 PM CST until April 7, 2020, for residents of the state of Illinois, becoming the third governor to do so.
-Residents will still be able to pick up food from restaurants, and go to grocery stores, pharmacies or gas stations.
+In an unprecedented move, Governor J.B.
+Pritzker extended his “stay at home” order through Saturday May 30, 2020, for residents of the state of Illinois.
+Residents will continue to be able to pick up food from restaurants, and go to grocery stores, pharmacies or gas stations.
 Airports and all roads will remain open to traffic.
-In a press conference late Friday, Governor Pritzker urged all “nonessential” businesses to cease operations.
+In his press conference Governor Pritzker reminded the residents that all “nonessential” businesses should cease operations.
 He requested that all people work from home if possible.
 His new executive order will modify previous restrictions including permitting some retailers to re-open for limited pick up or delivery or goods.
 That executive order will also mandate the use of face coverings in public.

 For more information regarding this executive order and other COVID-19 issues, visit Thompson Coburn’s COVID-19 resource page.

 Click here to subscribe to News & Insights from Thompson Coburn related to our practices as well as the latest on COVID-19 issues.

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).